 Donelle’s full-length collection of poetry, Sophrosyne, was published by Aldrich Press in 2015.
 In 2008, her chapbook of poetry titled A Wild Turn was published by Finishing Line Press, and in 2010, her second chapbook of poetry titled Looking for a Sunday Afternoon was published by Pudding House Publications.

 Donelle is also the author of America’s Natural Places: East and Northeast published by ABC-CLIO Press in 2010.
 The purpose of this book is to provide a detailed description and discussion of natural environments in the Eastern and Northeastern United States.
 The book supports current local, national, and global movements toward sustainability and enhances efforts currently underway that promote environmental awareness and regional stewardship.
-The ultimate goal of the book is to change the perception that how we treat the Earth has no impact on our lives and well-being.

 In 2002, her scholarly monograph Ecocriticism: Creating Self and Place in Environmental and American Indian Literatures was published by Peter Lang.
-This work surveys 20th-century poets and prose writers of diverse ethnicity who have attempted to recover a sense of home, identity, community, and place in response to various forms of displacement caused by such forces as colonization, racial and sexual oppression, and environmental alienation.
+This work briefly surveys 20th-century poets and prose writers of diverse ethnicity who have attempted to recover a sense of home, identity, community, and place in response to various forms of displacement caused by such forces as colonization, racial and sexual oppression, and environmental alienation.

 Other scholarly articles authored or co-authored by Donelle have appeared in:

 –Transformations: The Journal of Inclusive Scholarship and Pedagogy

 –Marginal Words, Marginal Work?: Tutoring the Academy in the Work of Writing Centers